Arcadia-Science/arcadia-phenotypeomat-protocol/README.md

 Note, you must also install the Spinnaker python wheel appropriate for your version of Python and Spinnaker.
 These are also available through the link above.

 ## Overview
-### Phenotype-o-Mat Control and Data Acquisition System
+### Phenotype-o-mat Control and Data Acquisition System

-The Phenotype-o-Mat system is an integrated solution for controlling experimental hardware and acquiring data, particularly designed for use with Blackfly cameras and Arduino-based control systems.
+The Phenotype-o-mat system is an integrated solution for controlling experimental hardware and acquiring data, particularly designed for use with Blackfly cameras and Arduino-based control systems.
 This repository includes Arduino sketches for serial communication, a TOML configuration file for system settings, and Python modules for camera control and initialization.

 ##Components
 ### Arduino Sketches